tdineesh/ActionFirst/README.md

 # ActionFirst
-ActionFirst s the first repo created
+ActionFirst is the first repo created